cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: The Braves clobbered the Cubs 23-20.
 |

+Barcelona v Chelsea: Lionel Messi joins the Champions League 100 club.[百球俱乐部]

+Some of Messi's close control and dribbling was breathtaking, drawing gasps of delight from the home crowd, and with three goals and that wondrous assist over the course of the two legs of the Chelsea tie it's very easy to conclude he was the difference between the teams.

+Messi is an arch-competitor and is gunning for his fifth league title after seeing bitter rivals Real Madrid take the crown for the past two seasons.

+Though Messi will rightly claim the lion's share of the headlines, perhaps the most significant moment in the game from the home team's perspective was Dembele's thumping finish from Messi's assist - his first goal in Barca colors.

+His selection in the starting XI was a surprise after he was left on the bench for the first leg, but the flamboyant manner in which he took his goal, firing a fierce rising drive into the root of the net, showed exactly how important he could become to the team.

+Rakitic was almost impeccable on Wednesday.
+He completed 74 passes, more than any other player, at a conversion rate of 94.6%, with his controlled and sensible passing keepping his team ticking over in the way Busquets has done for so many years.

+impeccable

+Definition: in accordance with the highest standards; faultless.

 Barcelona completed one of the greatest comebacks in football history as Paris Saint-Germain choked an incredible night at Camp Nou . [诺坎普]

 Luis Suarez's header set Barca on their way before Philippe Coutinho's sublime backheel doubled the lead.